 Specifically, it could have included the option of closing and largely rehabilitating the car park and moving the shuttle bus turning circle back 200 metres or so, out of sight of Dove Lake, with toilets and a modest shelter discretely located.
 Visitors could have walked along the former road and current walking tracks (wheelchair accessible) to the shore of Dove Lake.
 Surely this would have been a far more appropriate introduction to one of the world’s great national parks than emerging from a shuttle bus or cable car to get your first sight of Cradle and Dove Lake through the window of a grandiose viewing shelter located on the former car park?

-Instead of alternatives, we were presented with the fait accompli of the Master Plan.
-The only ‘consultation’ was an online survey, mainly of interstate residents who were considering visiting Tasmania for a holiday in the next two years. i.e. a survey of people with little or no actual experience of Cradle Mountain or the options for access to Dove Lake (see Master Plan pages 31-35).
+Instead of alternatives we were presented with the fait accompli of the Master Plan.
+The only ‘consultation’ was an online survey, mainly of interstate residents who were considering visiting Tasmania for a holiday in the next 2 years. i.e. a survey of people with little or no actual experience of Cradle Mountain or the options for access to Dove Lake (see Master Plan pages 31-35).